yzhao062/yzhao062/README.md

 ### Hi there, I'm [Yue ZHAO (赵越 in Chinese)!](https://www.andrew.cmu.edu/user/yuezhao2/) 👋

-😄 **I will be on the market soon** (I can work in the U.S., Canada, and China without sponsorship).
+😄 **I am on the market with expected graduation in Summer 2023**.
+I am broadly interested in *machine learning*, *data mining and science*, and *information science and systems* positions.
-Please reach out if you have an open opportunity in either academia or industry!
+I can work in the U.S., Canada, and China without sponsorship; please reach out if you have an open opportunity in either academia or industry!
 Please reach out by email (zhaoy [AT] cmu.edu)

 🌱 **Short Bio**: My name is Yue ZHAO (赵越 in Chinese).
 I am a rising 4-th year Ph.D. student at [Carnegie Mellon University (CMU)](https://www.cmu.edu/).